Customization and Rebranding Android, iOS and Web MessengerEstimated reading time: 3 minutes

 Everything! that’s true!
-You can customize each and everything in these apps to suit your requirements and branding.
+Since the entire source code is available, you can customize each and everything in these apps to suit your requirements and branding.
 Not only you can customize the look and feel of the app but even how each and every message is rendered (covered in our upcoming chatbot tutorial).

 However, we will not cover all the customizations in this tutorial.
 Instead, we will focus on a few very important ones as follow.

 - User Verification

 - OTP Generation